team-lab/cell-cursor/README.md

 ```

 Order of getters/setter definitions is `getter`|`setter` > `bind` > `ngModel`  > `input`.

+If `locked` is true, cell value can't set from all method, and can't open editor.

 Event function signeture is `function (event, option:(cell-cursor-options), cellCursorOptionsController, cellCursor, td:HTMLCellElement):boolean`.